Derek Ryan (squash player)

 He completed his school Leaving Certificate and decided to study accountancy which he discontinued after a year.
 Aged 19 he decided to play professionally and in 1991 he moved to Manchester.

 After a successful international career as a professional player, including appearing a record 188 times for the Irish national team, he retired from the professional circuit in 2002.
-He continued to play national squash with Fitzwilliam, the current Irish champions and studied Physiotherapy at the University of Salford.
-Ryan now practices as a Physiotherapist in Dublin.
+He continued to play national squash with Fitzwilliam, the current Irish champions, and studied physiotherapy at the University of Salford.
+Ryan now practices as a physiotherapist in Dublin.

 In 2008 he played the then current world number 2 Grégory Gaultier in his testimonial match.

-Derek Ryan currently plays at Irish number 2 and has reached 200 caps for his country.
+Ryan currently plays at Irish number 2 and has reached 200 caps for his country.
 He plays below Arthur Gaskin, the world number 80 and considered to be one of the greatest coaches in Britain.